Skip to main content

 4. “Insulin Syringe 3I3A0783.jpg" by Deanna Hoyord, Chippewa Valley Technical College is licensed under CC BY 4.0

 This page titled 5.2: Math Basic Concepts is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Ernstmeyer & Christman (Eds.)
-(OpenRN) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+(OpenRN) via source content that was edited to the style and standards of the LibreTexts platform.